hm-lang/core/proposals/README.md

 Generally speaking you can use generic/template programming for this case, which infers the types based on instances of the type.
-TODO: can we avoid using ~ and just infer that a new type is a generic type? e.g., `doSomething(X): x` if `x` is not in scope anywhere?

 ```
 # generic function taking an instance of `x` and returning one.